 A meta-analysis showed that psychotherapeutic interventions effectively reduced PTSD for adults in humanitarian settings in low- and middle-income countries.
 For children, an analysis of school-based interventions and group psychotherapy found inconsistent effectiveness for PTSD symptoms, but overall benefits for internalizing symptoms, for children in humanitarian settings in low- and middle-income countries.

 For many of the most popular mental health and psychosocial interventions there is currently insufficient evidence to consider these interventions evidence-based.
 Based on program reports published in the period 2007-2010, the most popular mental health and psychosocial support interventions in humanitarian settings in low- and middle-income countries are: (1) basic counseling for individuals; (2) facilitating support for vulnerable individuals; (3) child-friendly spaces; (4) supporting community-initiated supports; (5) basic counseling for groups/families.
 Analysis of funding shows that most mental health and psychosocial support interventions are funded outside of national mental health and protection systems.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Cyclone, Disability, Displaced population, drugs, Earthquake, Extreme violence, Flash flood/Flood, Health, Mental health, Non-communicable diseases (all), Persons with disabilities, Population displacement, Protection, Technological disaster, Tobacco, Tornado, Tsunami
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Cyclone, Disability, Displaced population, drugs and alcohol, Earthquake, Extreme violence, Flash flood/Flood, Health, Mental health, Non-communicable diseases (all), Persons with disabilities, Population displacement, Protection, Technological disaster, Tobacco, Tornado, Tsunami